 Simulate 10 users to do the query information, view monitor page, query reconciliation films and report, expand the record, change the status, set holding time and other operations in work list in random 60 to 120 seconds.

 Simulate 1 user to do the statistic operations with latest month data in web.
-The operations will execute every 300 seconds.
+The operations will execute every 300 secon

-Execute QTP script to print patient`s film and report as cycle on a real terminal.

 Monitor the hardware resource usage on PS.